Movie reviews written for movies released theatrically in 2006.

 This movie is totally incoherent.
 It seems to make a little sense (though the ending fails to wrap up all the threads) until you really start thinking about it.
 The more you think about it, the less any of it makes any sense.
 And yet everyone in the movie does a good job with this brutal material.
 It’s kind of amazing that such a weak script could still produce / allow for good performances.
 The other amazing thing is that everyone takes this so seriously.
 It would be a lot better if they had a sense of humour about it.

 So I think Mitchell is attempting to make some kind of grand statement that our society-imposed anxiety about sex and relationships is unimportant in the scheme of things, and really just gets in the way of our having a good time.
-Read the full review.
+And so he creates this fantasy sex club – maybe it isn’t so fantastic, maybe something like that really does exist – where, if we lose power, all our problems will likely seem less important, as long as there’s a musical number.

 I watched the first 30-35 minutes of this maybe a year ago (in pieces) while someone else was watching it.
 I figured I should watch it all the way through, even given my reservations.
 Read the full, spoilerific review.